Fire and rescue services

 If you want to do an adventure activity or go trekking:

-Iceland experiences natural disasters and severe weather.
+Iceland experiences natural disasters and severe weather such as:

 If there's a natural disaster: